kedro-org/kedro/docs/source/03_tutorial/07_set_up_experiment_tracking.md

 After the run completes, under `data/09_tracking`, you will now see 2 folders, `companies_column.json` and `metrics.json`.
 On performing a Kedro run after setting up the tracking datasets, Kedro will generate a folder under the dataset name for each tracked dataset, with each folder containing another folder named under the timestamp of the run.
 Each subsequent Kedro run will generate a new folder named after the timestamp of the run, in the same directory of the tracked dataset.

-You will also now see the `session_store.db` generated from your first Kedro run after enabling experiment tracking, which is used to store all the generated run metadata, alongside the tracking dataset, to be exposed via the GraphQL endpoint for Kedro-Viz.
+You will also see the `session_store.db` generated from your first Kedro run after enabling experiment tracking, which is used to store all the generated run metadata, alongside the tracking dataset, to be used for exposing experiment tracking to Kedro-Viz.

 ![](../meta/images/experiment-tracking_folder.png)

-Try to perform Kedro run a few times to generate a larger set of experiment data.
-You can also play around with setting up different tracking datasets, and check the logged data via the genereated JSON data files.
+Try to execute `Kedro run` a few times to generate a larger set of experiment data.
+You can also play around with setting up different tracking datasets, and check the logged data via the generated JSON data files.

 ## Accessing Run data and comparing runs on Kedro-Viz

 Here comes the fun part of accessing your run data on Kedro-Viz.
-Having ensured that you are on >=Kedro-Viz4.1.1 (you can confirm your Kedro-Viz version by running `Kedro info`), run
+Having ensured that you are using Kedro-Viz `>=4.1.1` (you can confirm your Kedro-Viz version by running `Kedro info`), run

 ```bash
 kedro viz
 ```

 On spinning up Kedro-Viz, you will now see an `experiment tracking` icon on your left.
-Clicking the icon will bring you the the experiment tracking page (you can also access the page via `http://127.0.0.1:4141/runsList`), where you will now see the set of experiment data generated from your previous Kedro runs, as shown below:
+Clicking the icon will bring you to the experiment tracking page (you can also access the page via `http://127.0.0.1:4141/runsList`), where you will now see the set of experiment data generated from your previous Kedro runs, as shown below:

 ![](../meta/images/experiment-tracking_runsList.png)